otrv4/otrv4/architecture-decisions/005-brace-key.md

 Otherwise:

-   * Compute the new mix key from a new DH computation e.g.
+   * Compute the new brace key from a new DH computation e.g.
      `M_i = SHA3-256(DH(our_DH.secret, their_DH.public))`
    * Use `M_i` to decrypt the received message.